 MERCHANDISE

-Producer and Hull 2017 shall discuss in good faith the possibility that Hull 2017 merchandise shall be sold at all venues where the Production is held.
+Producer and Hull 2017 shall discuss in good faith the possibility that Hull 2017 merchandise shall be sold at all venues where the Production is held..

 TICKETING

-Either Hull 2017 or the Venue shall be responsible for any ticketing relating to the Production
+Either Hull 2017 or the Venue shall be responsible for any ticketing relating to the Production and Hull 2017 shall liaise with the Producer regarding any pricing structures and in respect of any complimentary tickets.

 SECURITY AND POLICING